RoostertailSoftware/ReadingPlanBuilder-app/README.md

 # Reading Plan Builder

-This quick app should create a JSON object(s) which can be used as a Reading Plan for another project.
+This quick app should create objects which can be used as a Reading Plan for another project.
+Possible output is JSON, csv, SQL Inserts, ...